My Account

 6. How to Add Other Sections for an Effective Dentist CV

-Here are great options to add on a CV for dentist jobs:
+Here are great options to add to a CV for dentist jobs:

 7. How About a Dentist Cover Letter?

-A dentist CV without a dentist cover letter is like brushing teeth without toothpaste—
+A dentist's CV without a cover letter is like brushing without toothpaste—technically possible but far less effective.

 Want to know more cover letter tricks that always work?
 See our comprehensive guide: How to Write a Job-Winning Cover Letter